 Location.
-25° 0.57′ N, 80° Touch for map.
+25° 0.57′ N, 80° 30.986′ W. Marker is in Tavernier, Florida, in Monroe County.
+Marker is at the intersection of Albury Boulevard and Overseases Highway (U.S. 1), in the median on Albury Boulevard.
 Located at the entrance to Old Settlers Park.
+Touch for map.
 Marker is in this post office area: Tavernier FL 33070, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 African Queen (approx. 7.7 miles away); The Florida Keys Memorial (approx. 9.9 miles away); Tea Table Key (approx. 12½ miles away); Historic Plaque (approx. 12.7 miles away); Florida East Coast Railroad Overseas Extension (approx. 13 miles away); Spanish Treasure Fleet of 1733 (approx. 13 miles away); Rafters (approx. 13 miles away); Juan Ponce de Leon (approx. 13 miles away).